bollu/bollu.github.io/README.txt

 I've always wanted to enjoy Shakespeare's works, and school sadly failed to impart any enjoyment of this to me.
 This year, I got two opportunities to learn more about Shakespeare.

-Firstly, there is [Shakespeare in the summer], ..
+Firstly, there is [Shakespeare in the summer], which is a local cambridge theater event where lots of shakespeare plays are put up by theater troupes.
+My friend, [John Mark Poole] took me to a bunch of these, and kindly explained to me both the historical context, as well as gave me a sense of how I ought to watch, compare, and contrast the different interpretations of the same play.
+I had a lot of fun with this, and I can definitely say that I enjoy shakespeare now.

-Secondly, I watched the [Shakespeare lectures](https://www.youtube.com/watch?v=A0mFFJJLM2M&list=PLLDI7v5IxQYWolfIt1vY6R7BffGhQrbro) by [Marjorie Garber](https://en.wikipedia.org/wiki/Marjorie_Garber) with my ex-partner [Sahiti](https://itihas.review/archive) still-amazing-friend, which was a blast, since they're way better at this language stuff than I am!
+Secondly, I watched the [Shakespeare lectures](https://www.youtube.com/watch?v=A0mFFJJLM2M&list=PLLDI7v5IxQYWolfIt1vY6R7BffGhQrbro) by [Marjorie Garber](https://en.wikipedia.org/wiki/Marjorie_Garber) with my ex-partner [Sahiti](https://itihas.review/archive) and still-amazing-friend, which was a blast, since they're way better at this language stuff than I am.
+I personally found watching different interpretations of Macbeth to be super interesting, since Macbeth can be played as either tragic or as malevolent, and this totally changes the tenor and arc of the entire story.

 #### Poetry